openculturas/openculturas-distribution/README.md

 This command updates all configuration which are listed in the info file and removes the key `_core` and `uuid` except for views configuration.
 The uuid is needed because the uuid is used in other configuration as default value, without this the default value would be not set/broken.

+## Security

+Concerns about the software security?
+Or have you found a vulnerability?
+Please follow the principles of Responsible Disclosure.
+You'll find all information you need in [SECURITY.md](SECURITY.md).